007revad/Synology_DSM_reinstall/README.md

 ## How to run the script

+You can run the script either via SSH or in task scheduler.

 ### Scheduling the script in Synology's Task Scheduler

 See <a href=how_to_run_from_scheduler.md/>How to run a script in Synology Task Scheduler</a>